with Christine and John Valters Paintner

 What payment forms do you accept?

 You can pay by credit card right from this web page using the buttons above.
-We also accept checks (we will send you our U.S. or Irish mailing address depending on where you are sending payment from) and payment by bank transfer (we will send the details of our account on request).
-If you would prefer to pay the amount in Euros, please contact Christine for the amount.
+We also accept checks in USD or Euros (we will send you our U.S. or Irish mailing address depending on where you are sending payment from) and payment by bank transfer (we will send the details of our account on request).
+If you would prefer to pay the amount in USD$, please contact Christine for the amount.
+You can find current exchange rates at xe.com.
+Keep in mind that your credit card bank will convert the currency for you.

 What is your cancellation policy?

-The balance of the program fee is due five months prior and is nonrefundable after that time.
+The balance of the program fee is due six months prior and is nonrefundable after that time.

-We ask that you obtain travel insurance to cover any personal emergencies that may prevent you from joining us.
+We require that you obtain travel insurance to cover any personal emergencies that may prevent you from joining us.
+We are unable to make any exceptions to our refund policy.

 What is the schedule of the day like?